 This is more autumn than Halloween, but it would make a great dinner before a movie night.

-Fondue dippers can include cooked chicken and apple sausages, chorizo, cubed ham, or mini smokies; sliced baguette or black bread, radishes, roasted shallots, roasted mushrooms or small fingerlings or baby potatoes, pears, apples, or pretzels.
+Fondue dippers can include cooked chicken and apple sausages, chorizo, cubed ham, or mini smokies; sliced baguette or black bread, roasted shallots, roasted mushrooms or small fingerlings or baby potatoes, pears, apples, or pretzels.
 Cornichon are a must.

 Remember not to drink anything too cold, and no guzzling water: that cheese will turn into a cannonball inside your tummy!